Lightswitch & the HTML Client - what does this mean?

 Web Developers

 If you think about those numbers and add in the MASSIVE investments in HTML development that are in Windows 8, it should not surprise you that web development is a MAJOR area in the future of all developers.
-It also means that web developers can start to have way more opportunities in the market outside of building websites & portals, and that is very exciting as that little garage web designer company today could be a major line of business developer in a few years.
+It also means that web developers can start to have way more opportunities in the market outside of building websites & portals, and that is very exciting—as that little garage web designer company today could be a major line-of-business developer in a few years.